How to care for acne-prone skin

 You should avoid direct sun exposure at all costs.
 It ages your skin and also makes your acne breakouts worse.
 Invest in an oil-free facial sunblock that won’t clog pores.

 If you want to calm blemishes fast, then slather on some antibiotic ointment.
 It helps to soothe inflamed tissue and kills the bacteria found in zits so that skin can heal faster.

 11. Do switch up your diet

-A lot of foods can trigger acne outbreaks, such as sugar.
+A lot of high-sugar foods can trigger acne outbreaks.
 Most dermatologists recommend that acne sufferers drink tons of lemon water, which helps to detoxify the body.
 They also recommend taking vitamin D3 that increases wound healing.